beliefs | verities | banality | aggression | Bronowski on truth | Joyce C. Oates | Postman | sources

 A credo

-We live in malevolent times and we are the enabling or worse the purveyors of evil into a world that is confused about what is real and what is opinion.
-So we have an obligation to not stand idle, to obstruct "the banality of evil," and to construct a place in the world better than the places we have found.
+We live in malevolent times and we are the enabling–or worse the purveyors of evil into–a world that is confused about what is real and what is opinion.
+Many cannot determine evil from everyday experience.
+So we have an obligation to not stand idle.
+People have to obstruct "the banality of evil," and to construct a place in the world better than the places we experience and improving on the conditions we have found.

 To be honest

-We have the capacity to evoke hope, in what we conceive.
+We have the ability to evoke hope, in what we conceive.

-And further, we have the ability to change the world we see. "
+And further, we have the ambition to change the world we see."

 J. Siry